Alfred F. Beiter

-Alfred Florian Beiter (July 7, 1894 – March 11, 1974) was an American businessman and politician who served four terms as a United States Representative from New York from 1933 to 1939 and from 1941 to 1943.
+Alfred Florian Beiter (July 7, 1894 – March 11, 1974) was an American businessman and politician who served four terms as a United States representative from New York from 1933 to 1939 and from 1941 to 1943.
 He was a Democrat.

 Biography

-Beiter was born the son of Nicholas I and Elizabeth E Wyman Beiter in Clarence, Erie County, New York.
+Beiter was born the son of Nicholas I and Elizabeth E Wyman Beiter in Clarence, New York.
 He attended Williamsville High School and Niagara University.
 He married Caroline A. Kibler on November 19, 1919.

 Career

 After a move to Williamsville, New York, Beiter engaged in the general merchandising business from 1915 to 1929.
 He was a supervisor of the town of Amherst, New York, from 1930 to 1934.

 Congress

 Elected as a Democrat to the Seventy-third and the two succeeding Congresses, Beiter was U. S. Representative for the forty-first district of New York from March 4, 1933, to January 3, 1939; and was chairman of the Committee on War Claims during the Seventy-fifth Congress.
 An unsuccessful candidate for reelection in 1938 to the Seventy-sixth Congress, he was assistant to the United States Secretary of the Interior in 1939 and 1940.
 He was then elected to the Seventy-seventh Congress and served from January 3, 1941, to January 3, 1943, but was an unsuccessful candidate for reelection in 1942 to the Seventy-eighth Congress.